-Worries mount for UK businesses and consumers as Brexit crisis builds: surveys
+Worries mount for UK businesses and consumers as Brexit crisis builds - surveys

 Business confidence declined in every region of the United Kingdom, Lloyds said, although the fall was steepest in the manufacturing-heavy East Midlands region of England.

-British manufacturers, who account for about 10% of the country's economy, are facing the possibility of a no-deal Brexit which is likely to hurt their supply chains, plus a slowdown in the global economy.
+British manufacturers, who account for about 10% of the economy, are facing the possibility of a no-deal Brexit which is likely to hurt their supply chains, plus a slowdown in the global economy.

 At -14, the GfK survey was the weakest since January, before which it had been lower only in mid-2013.
 All the survey's components, including the outlook for personal finances and the economy, declined in August.